 "If you want them to connect with it," he tells his prospective author, "you have to tell them how it felt."

 Before she signed onto Showtime's "The Affair," Maura Tierney had done practically everything it's possible for an actor to do in television.
 Her first regular series role (on "The Van Dyke Show") was opposite no less than Dick Van Dyke; her second ("704 Hauser") was working for Norman Lear, on the same set where "All in the Family" took place.
 She's been the leading woman on a classic (if underappreciated in its time) sitcom in "NewsRadio," helped carry an enormous hit drama ("ER") as it transitioned away from its original cast, been the lead on a legal procedural ("The Whole Truth"), and was one of the original stars of "Parenthood" before a bout with breast cancer forced her to drop out of the role of Sarah Braverman.

-A review of tonight's "Hannibal" coming up just as soon as I have a shotgun/axe combination of some sort...
+A review of tonight's "Agents of SHIELD" premiere coming up just as soon as I have a shotgun/axe combination of some sort...